-You could be owed up to £16,000 if you have owned or leased a Jaguar Land Rover diesel car
+You could be owed up to £16,000 if you have owned or leased a JLR diesel car

-The complaint accuses Jaguar Land Rover of poorly designed diesel particulate filters (DPF) in a number of its cars.
+The complaint accuses JLR of poorly designed diesel particulate filters (DPF) in a number of its cars.
 The impact of this could cause serious car performance issues and be potentially unsafe for drivers.

 Are you driving a defective Jaguar Land Rover?

-You could have a claim if you drive any affected Jaguar Land Rover that contains a DPF system.
+You could have a claim if your car has an affected Land Rover DPF system.
 These include:

 • Land Rover Discovery Sport (L550)